Hassan Zee

-Hassan "Doctor" Zee is a Pakistani-American film director who was born in Chakwal, Pakistan.
+Hassan "Doctor" Zee is a Pakistani-American film director.

 Early life

-Doctor Zee grew up in Chakwal, a small village in Punjab, Pakistan. as one of seven brothers and sisters His father was in the military and this fact required the family to move often to different cities.
+Zee grew up in Chakwal, a small village in Punjab, Pakistan. as one of seven brothers and sisters His father was in the military and this fact required the family to move often to different cities.
 As a child Zee was forbidden from watching cinema because his father believed movies were a bad influence on children.